Scenic view of RV lifestyle in nature, representing tips for choosing the best state to register your RV for full-time use.

 Vintage Vehicle Regulations

-Vintage RVs (25-30 years) qualify for historical plates ($10-$50) and exemptions (e.g., no emissions in California).
+Vintage RVs 30 plus years old may qualify for historical plates $10 to $50 and exemptions like no emissions in California.
 Limited use may apply.

 Modified RV Compliance

-Modified RVs need safety and VIN inspections for brakes, lights, and tires to meet state and DOT standards.
+Modified RVs need safety and VIN inspections for brakes lights and tires to meet state and DOT standards.

 Federal Standards

-DOT requires compliant brakes, lights, and tires, even for vintage RVs, ensuring road safety.
+DOT requires compliant brakes lights and tires even for vintage RVs ensuring road safety.

 Common Registration Pitfalls